-- Organisation of stakeholder involvement and dialogue in a region or on a specific topic - > Development of guidance on how to facilitate and improve the application of the ISCC System in specific regional or technical contexts and risks to address in individual markets - > Support of CBs with information about local or regional conditions, requirements and risks - Support of ISCC in the procedure of risk assessment and management in the regions and markets where ISCC is applied by System Users - > Special consideration of the local and regional regulatory framework - > Promotion of the ISCC System and facilitation of the ISCC goal - > Mediation of local or regional conflicts
+- > Organisation of stakeholder involvement and dialogue in a region or on a specific topic - > Development of guidance on how to facilitate and improve the application of the ISCC system to regional or technical specifics and risks or to individual markets - > Support of CBs with information about local or regional conditions, requirements and risks - > Support of ISCC in the procedure of risk assessment and management in the regions and markets where ISCC is applied by System Users - > Special consideration of the local and regional regulatory framework - > Promotion of the ISCC system and facilitation of the ISCC goal - > Mediation of local or regional conflicts.

-The structure of the ISCC Association as well as the rights and duties of the involved parties are specified in the ISCC Document 101 "ISCC Statutes", which is publicly available on the ISCC website.
+The structure of the ISCC Association as well as the rights and duties of the involved parties are specified in the ISCC Document 101 "ISCC Statutes" and which is publicly available on the ISCC website.